shrig1/FTC-GreenTeam/README.md

-note: You must have python 3.6 installed for setup.py.
+note: You must have python 3.6 or greater installed for setup.py.
 Please run this before using repo.
 You also need java for FTC code(duh)